 Jimmy Dell: You now have a Swiss bank account if anybody asks.
 Credit Nationale Du Geneve, code name 'PADDY'.
 Lavish awkward gesture.
 All of fifteen Swiss Francs in it, but if you ever want to impress anybody, they can find out you have a Swiss account.
 But, Swiss law prohibits the bank from revealing the balance.
 Thus are all men made equal.

 - The Order.
 The character Ben Nur has one.

 - General M. Bison from the Street Fighter movie has one, which he wants the $20,000,000,000 ransom wired to.

-- A group of mercenaries in the 1985 comedy Water:
+- A group of mercenaries are being briefed in the comedy Water:

 French agent: This is a dangerous mission, and some of you will die.
 But remember, in a world gone mad, you will die for a principle that you all hold close to your heart.
 Money!

 Mercenaries: Viva franc!
 Viva deutschmark!
 Viva dollar!
 Viva numbered bank account in Switzerland!

 - At the end of F/X: Murder by Illusion, Rollie and Leo use Rollie's special effects makeup expertise (and the stolen account information) to drain Nick DeFranco's Swiss bank account of nearly ten million dollars before the Swiss bankers find out that Nick has been killed.

 - In the film Samurai Cop, the villian Fujiyama is accused of being a 'death merchant' who deposits his vast riches into a Swiss account during a narmy speech by the eponymous hero.